 Viable expressions of interest will be offered support in the following ways:

-- Assistance to develop the full proposal and documentation for accreditation as an online qualification (if needed);
+assistance to develop the full proposal and documentation for accreditation as an online qualification (if needed)

-- Assistance to scope and develop a budget;
+assistance to scope and develop a budget

-- Funding to investigate feasibility through market research;
+funding to investigate feasibility through market research

-- Funding for staff time and/or academic buyout;
+funding for staff time and/or academic buyout

-- Online course and curriculum design support;
+online course and curriculum design support

-- Video and visual materials production;
+video and visual materials production

-- Planning student engagement and support; and
+planning student engagement and support

-- Support for building a course/programme on a suitable online learning environment.
+support for building a course/programme on a suitable online learning environment

 The following criteria will be applied when evaluating the expressions of interest:

-- An estimation of the likely demand;
+an estimation of the likely demand

-- Motivation of anticipated impacts of offering programmes/courses in an online mode (revenue, improved student outcomes, etc.);
+motivation of anticipated impacts of offering programmes/courses in an online mode (revenue, improved student outcomes, etc).

 the support of the head of department.

-If the expression of interest is supported, you will be invited to collaborate with the Institutional Planning Department and the Centre for Innovation in Learning and Teaching (CILT) to develop a proposal (including a budget), before a final decision will be made to proceed with formal steps (such as programme accreditation).
+If the expression of interest is supported, you will be invited to collaborate with the Institutional Planning Department and the Centre for Innovation in Learning and Teaching (CILT) to develop a proposal (including a budget) before a final decision will be made to proceed with formal steps (such as programme accreditation).

 Why is UCT investing in formal online learning provision?

 The policy reaffirms UCT’s orientation towards residential undergraduate teaching, while also encouraging experimentation with the use of technology to enhance learning.
 Fully online provision at postgraduate level is particularly suitable for working professionals or those requiring flexibility for participation in higher education.
 The Global Pandemic has emphasised the urgency of embracing technology enabled education as part of the future of higher education - see #unleash teaching and learning to create the UCT of the future.

 Who decides about the funding?